Infinidat/ansible-infinidat-collection/README.md

 ## Usage
 Two example playbooks are included in the collection:

 - test_create_resources.yml: A playbook that creates many resources.
 It also creates resources again to test idempotency.
 - test_remove_resources.yml: A playbook that in the end removes the resources created in the test_create_resources playbook.
 It too will test idempotency by removing resources again.

-These two playbooks serve as a valuable reference to the use of the modules.
+These two playbooks serve as a reference to the use of the modules.
 These exercise all modules demonstrating normal usage, idempotency and error conditions.
 Individual module documentation is available via `ansible-doc`.

 ### Example Usage
 Install the collection and cd into the collection's infi/ directory.
 Create an ibox yaml file in ibox_vars/.
 Use the example yaml file as a reference.